77ethers/NTERMCP/README.md

 - The server will pause on startup until a debugger connects (due to the `--inspect-brk` flag)
 - If you don't see activity during debugging, ensure you're connected to the correct Node.js process
 - Multiple Node processes may be running; connect to the one on port 9229
-- The debug server is identified as "desktop-commander-debug" in Claude's MCP server list
+- The debug server is identified as "ntermcp-debug" in Claude's MCP server list

 Troubleshooting:
 - If Claude times out while trying to use the debug server, your debugger might not be properly connected